-THC will ultimately bind to the brain no matter how it is ingested, whether it is inhaled, eaten, or consumed in another way.
-THC is believed to produce a relaxation sensation and induce an increase in sensitivity to light, sound, and touch.
+Inhaled, eaten, or consumed in some other way, THC will bind to the brain regardless of how it is ingested.
+THC is believed to induce a relaxed feeling and enhance sensitivity to light, sound, and touch.

-Edibles can range greatly in their potency depending on the manufacturing methods and the amount of cannabis and its extracted active ingredients used.
+Edibles can range significantly in their potency depending on the manufacturing methods and the amount of cannabis and its extracted active ingredients used.

 Through the digestive tract, THC enters the bloodstream through edibles containing marijuana and undergoes its first metabolic metabolism in the liver before moving into the body.
-Due to the slower rate of absorption through the digestive system than through the lungs (in some cases, as much as 30 to 120 minutes before reaching the brain), effects from eating edibles can take longer to begin but will last much longer.
+It may take up to 120 minutes for effects from eating edibles to reach the brain due to the slower rate of absorption through the digestive system than through the lungs.

 Delivery of Cannabis to your system

-In spite of their strength, edibles actually deliver fewer cannabinoids to the blood.
-THC, the psychoactive compound in cannabis, is found in edibles in amounts of 10% to 20%.
-Pure THC has the potential of reaching a whopping 99.9%.
-When smoking cannabis flower, consumers can expect the average strain to deliver 15% THC with the ability to reach 35%.
+Despite their strength, edibles deliver fewer cannabinoids to the blood.
+THC, the psychoactive compound in cannabis, is found in edibles from 2% to 10%.
+Pure THC has the potential to reach a whopping 99.9%.
+Consumers can expect the average strain of cannabis to deliver 15% THC with the potential to reach 35%.